lubuntu-team/manual/source/2/2.4/2.4.2/Featherpad.rst

 .. image:: featherpad-files-pref.png

 To view all keyboard shortcuts of Featherpad switch to the :guilabel:`Shortcuts` tab.
 The :guilabel:`Action` column is what the shortcut does and the :guilabel:`Shortcut` column is the keyboard shortcut to change that shortcut.
 To change a shortcut double click on the shortcut column and press what you want the shortcut to become.
-If you changed a setting on a shortcut you can change it back to the default by pressing the :guilabel:`Default` button.
+If you changed a shortcut you can change it back to the default by pressing the :guilabel:`Default` button.

 .. image:: featherpad-shortcuts.png